0xadri/mkdocs/docs/api.md

 ## ixo NPM module API

-The ixo NPM module makes it easier to interact withthe project data stores and the ixo blockchain
+The ixo NPM module makes it easier to interact with project data stores and the ixo blockchain

 `npm install --save ixo-module`

-To Create new Ixo Object (Without provider)
+To Create a new ixo Object (Without provider)

 ```
-import Ixo from 'ixo-module';
+import ixo from 'ixo-module';
-var ixo = new Ixo('ixo_node_url')
+var ixo = new ixo('ixo_node_url')
 ```

 ### Project Functions